India: Tata Ultra Mega-02/Tragadi Village

 Access to water resources, loss of livelihoods, impacts to fish and natural habitats, and use of security forces.

-Coastal Gujarat Power Limited (CGPL or the company) is building, and will operate a 4,000MW ‘ultra mega’ imported coal and supercritical technology based power plant at the port city of Mundra in the state of Gujarat in India.
-The project will source imported coal from mines of Indonesia and other countries.
-IFC’s is investing in the project through an A Loan of US$450 million.
+Coastal Gujarat Power Limited (CGPL or the company) is building and will operate a 4,000MW ‘ultra mega’ imported coal and supercritical technology-based power plant at the port city of Mundra in the state of Gujarat in India.
+The project will source imported coal from mines in Indonesia and other countries.
+IFC is investing in the project through an A Loan of US$450 million.

 In April 2016, CAO received a complaint filed by local residents of Tragadi village raising concerns about the outfall channel connected to the CGPL project.
 The complaint raises concerns about the impacts of the channel on the environment and local fishermen’s livelihoods, including limited access to water resources, coastal erosion, and damage to fish stocks and natural habitats.
 The complainants also raise issues regarding the use of security forces and their interaction with local populations, as well as unfulfilled social and environmental commitments.